School of Nursing students in white coats

 Letters of Recommendation Required 3

-• Graduation from an accredited baccalaureate program in nursing
+• Graduation from an accredited baccalaureate or graduate degree program in nursing

 • Undergraduate GPA of at least 3.0 (on a 4.0 scale) on the last 60 credits of the most recent baccalaureate degree

-• Three to four academic references from individuals who can speak to your scholarly activities, research capabilities and potential for success in the doctoral program
+• Three academic references from individuals who can speak to your scholarly activities, research capabilities and potential for success in the doctoral program

-• Two examples of scholarly work related to nursing or health (see School of Nursing website for examples)
+• Two examples of scholarly writing related to nursing or health (see School of Nursing website for examples)

-• Essay (see School of Nursing website for specific criteria)
+• Personal Statement (see School of Nursing website for specific criteria)

 • Curriculum vitae or resume

-Applications should be submitted for priority consideration by December 1 for admission in the fall semester.
-If applying for spring admission, see website for deadline.
+Applications should be submitted for priority consideration by the application deadline for admission in the fall semester.

 Graduate School Resources